twinklebob/jekyll-ttskch-theme/_drafts/retreat-from-money.md

 I've not heard about anything similar being done before, so maybe there's a reason for that?
 A significant barrier would be trust: you would need to trust the members to be honest about their income and for those not earning to do something meaningful with their time.

 So am I way off the mark or am I onto something?
-You can carry on the conversation on twitter or facebook.
+I'm well aware that this is a very broad overview of an idea, and no doubt I've left out some important details, but hopefully you can get my point.
+You can carry on the conversation with me on twitter or facebook.

 Photo credit: [Jeff Belmonte](https://www.flickr.com/photos/jeffbelmonte/8228640/) via [VisualHunt](https://visualhunt.com/re/da7cb6) / [CC BY](http://creativecommons.org/licenses/by/2.0/)